how to straighten 4c hair

 1) Flexi Rod Set

-The first method to straighten natural black hair without chemicals or heat is by using a Flexi rod set.
+The first method to straighten natural black hair without chemicals or heat is by using a perm rod set on natural 4c hair.
 It’s a technique that was new to me as I always assumed only old people used roller sets.

 Turns out the little rollers help stretch your natural 4c hair and if used correctly even straighten your hair.

-The best way to achieve the look is by parting your hair in small sections and installing Flexi rods.
+The best way to achieve the look is by parting your hair in small sections and installing perm rods or flexi rods.
 You want to make sure to space out your hair on the rods to stretch out the tight curls.
 Once your hair has dried, unravel the hair from the rods and wrap it around your head.

 This last step will loosen up the roller curls and allow you to have a straight style.